ncatlab/nlab-content/pages/1485.md

 A **topological $n$-manifold** is a manifold with respect to the pseudogroup of homeomorphisms between open sets of $\mathbb{R}^n$.
 Any continuous function between topological manifolds is a morphisms, and any homeomorphism is an isomorphism.
 A **piecewise-linear (PL) $n$-manifold** is where the pseudogroup consists of piecewise-linear homeomorphisms between such open sets; morphisms are called **piecewise-linear (PL) maps**.

-One can go on to define, in a straighforward way, real analytic manifolds, complex analytic manifolds, elliptic manifolds, hyperbolic manifolds, and so on, using the general notion of pseudogroup.
+One can go on to define, in a straighforward way, real [[analytic manifolds]], complex analytic manifolds, elliptic manifolds, hyperbolic manifolds, and so on, using the general notion of pseudogroup.

 Any space $X$ can always be turned into a manifold modelled on itself, using any pseudogroup $G$.
 Simply take the inclusions of open sets as charts.